DandinPower/BitSqueeze/README.md

 # Quantization and Sparsity Playground

-A tiny C library that implements block-wise 8-bit (q8_0) and 4-bit (q4_0) quantization in the style of GGML, along with sparsity compression using a zero-based COO format for 2D arrays.
-The quantization logic is in `include/quantization.h` and `src/quantization.c`.
-The sparsity logic is in `include/sparsity.h` and `src/sparsity.c`.
-Test scripts are provided in the `test/` directory to evaluate quantization and sparsity on random data and a real example.
+A tiny C library that implements block-wise 8-bit (q8_0) and 4-bit (q4_0) quantization, a GGML-style 2-bit (Q2_K) quantization, and sparsity compression using a zero-based COO format for 2D arrays.

+* The Q8/Q4 logic is in `include/quantization.h` and `src/quantization.c`.
+* The Q2_K logic is in `include/k_quantization.h` and `src/k_quantization.c`.
+* The sparsity logic is in `include/sparsity.h` and `src/sparsity.c`.

+Test scripts are provided in the `test/` directory to evaluate compression on random data and a real example.

 ## Quick Start